-Myopia, also known as near or short-sightedness, is when distant objects appear blurry.
+Myopia, also known as nearsightedness or shortsightedness, causes distant objects to appear blurry or out of focus.

 Myopia affects the child’s clarity of vision for the board in a classroom, the television, sports or a clock on the wall can appear blurry.